Learn what skills you need to get hired as a UX designer and how to get them.

 Understanding how applications are developed can help you as a UX designer in a few ways:

-As a UX designer, you’ll be collaborating with other teams on a regular basis.
+As a UX designer, you’ll be collaborating with other teams regularly.
 Depending on the project and phase of development, you might work with leadership to define business goals, user interface (UI) designers to add visual elements to a mockup or high-fidelity prototype, or developers to translate your designs into code.

-Working as part of a team also means knowing how to give and receive feedback and incorporate new ideas on how to make the best possible product.
+Working as a team also means knowing how to give and receive feedback and incorporate new ideas to make the best possible product.

-Companies are often looking for UX designers who can manage their time and prioritize tasks to address the most critical needs first.
-You might be working on multiple projects (or multiple parts of the same project) over the course of a day.
+Companies often look for UX designers who can manage their time and prioritize tasks to address the most critical needs.
+You might be working on multiple projects (or parts of the same project) daily.
 Practice staying organized and flexible in your current tasks, and you’ll set yourself up for success in the world of UX design.

 Read more: What Are Job Skills and Why Do They Matter?

-You probably already have some of these skills.
-Others might be new to you.
+You probably already have some of these skills, and others might be new to you.
 Either way, you have several options for developing your UX design skill set.
-Your efforts could end up giving you a competitive advantage when it comes time to apply for jobs.
+Your efforts could give you a competitive advantage when it comes time to apply for jobs.

 Enroll in a UX design course for a more structured approach to skill development.
 General UX courses might touch on several of the skills mentioned above.
 You’ll also find niche courses targeting individual skills.
 Look for courses that include group projects to develop collaboration and communication skills.
 Browse our full library of user experience courses from leading universities.

-To start building job-ready UX skills, consider enrolling in University of Michigan's User Experience Research and Design Specialization on Coursera.
-You don’t need a degree or any prior experience, and you’ll cover skills like wireframing, prototyping, user research, usability testing, and design software.
+To build job-ready UX skills, consider enrolling in the University of Michigan's User Experience Research and Design Specialization.
+You don’t need a degree or prior experience; you’ll cover skills like wireframing, prototyping, user research, usability testing, and design software:

 As you build foundational and more advanced UX skills, subscribe to a few top UX blogs and podcasts to keep yourself informed on the latest trends.
 You can learn a lot from the wealth of free UX resources out there.